jcyk/Guess-Deep-reinforcement-Learing/README.md

 # guess
-Deep Q Learning for the game of guessing word
+Deep Q Learning for the game of guessing words

-It implements the DQL algorithm as well as serveral recent advances in that filed, and applied to a game which is a popular talk game -- guess words.
+It implements the DQL algorithm as well as serveral recent advances in the field of deep reinforcement learning, applied to a game which is a popular langugae game -- guess words.

-The rules of this game is simple.
+The rules of the game is very simple:

-Two players.
-One word one game.
+1. Two players.
+One target word one game.
-Suppose player1 get the target word.
-Then he/she can say any word (expcept for the target word itself) to describle the word he/she got.
-And the other is supposed to guess the word from his/her partner's description.
+2. Suppose player1 is the describler, He/She can say any word (expcept for the target word itself) to describle the target word.
+Player2 is then supposed to guess the word from his/her partner's utterrance.

-Isn't it interetsing to teach computers to master that game?
+Isn't it interetsing to teach computers to master the game?

 However, I failed to acheive that, yet.